jelhub/scimgateway/README.md

 	        "totalResults": null
 	    };
 		...
-		callback(null, ret);
+		callback(error, ret);
 	});

 * baseEntity = Optional for multi tenant or multi endpoint support (defined in base url e.g. `<baseurl>/client1` gives baseEntity=client1)
 * startIndex = Pagination - The 1-based index of the first result in the current set of search results
 * count = Pagination - Number of elements to be returned in the current set of search results
 * callback(error, ret):
+error = null if OK, else error object
 ret.Resources = array filled with objects containing userName and id (userName and id set to the same value) e.g [{"userName":"bjensen","id":"bjensen"}, "userName":"jsmith","id":"jsmith"}]
 ret.totalResults = if supporting pagination attribute should be set to the total numbers of elements (users) at the endpoint else set to null

 ### exploreGroups